nkernis/blog.noahkernis.com/content/posts/itp/spring_2020/tangible_device/00_relative_clock/index.md

 {{< figure src="img/040.JPG" alt="Buttons Mounted" caption="[ Buttons Mounted ]" >}}
 {{< figure src="img/050.JPG" alt="Labels For Buttons" caption="[ Labels For Buttons ]" >}}

 I played around with the box and buttons.
 I felt the size was comfortable in my hands.
 However, the array of buttons on the back was hard to figure out without looking at it.
 After speaking with Tom I decided to change the layout so it could be understood without looking at it.
-I vertically stack the up/down buttons on the left side and put a set button on the right side.
+I vertically stacked the up/down buttons on the left side and put a set button on the right side.
 This arrangement creates a triangle that "points" to the set button.

 {{< figure src="img/090.JPG" alt="Box With New Button Layout" caption="[ Box With New Button Layout ]" >}}